The Beach Boys Today!

-The Beach Boys Today! is the eighth studio album by the American rock band the Beach Boys, released March 8, 1965 on Capitol Records.
-It signaled a departure from their previous records with its orchestral sound, intimate subject matter, and abandonment of car or surf songs.
+The Beach Boys Today! is the eighth studio album by the American rock band the Beach Boys, released March 8, 1965, by Capitol Records.
+It signaled a departure from their previous work with its orchestral sound, intimate subject matter, and abandonment of car or surf songs.
 Side one features an uptempo sound, while side two consists mostly of introspective ballads.
-Supported by this thematic approach, the record became an early example of a rock concept album and established the group as album artists rather than just a singles band.
+Supported by this thematic approach, the record contributed to the group's recognition as album artists rather than a singles act.
 It has since become regarded as one of the greatest albums of all time.

-The album was produced, arranged, and largely written by Brian Wilson with additional lyrics by Mike Love.
-Most of it was recorded in January 1965 with the aid of over 25 studio musicians shortly after Wilson had suffered a nervous breakdown and stopped touring with his bandmates.
-Building on the advancements of All Summer Long (1964), Today! showcased more refined performances, denser and richer arrangements, slower tempos, longer structures, and influences drawn from Phil Spector and Burt Bacharach.
+The album was produced, arranged, and primarily written by Brian Wilson, with additional lyrics by Mike Love.
+Most of the material was recorded in January 1965 using over 25 studio musicians, following Wilson's withdrawal from touring due to a nervous breakdown.
+Expanding on his approach with All Summer Long (1964), Today! showcased slower tempos, longer song structures, denser arrangements, and influences drawn from Phil Spector and Burt Bacharach.

-Unlike their prior albums, none of the songs employ just traditional rock instrumentation as accompaniment.
-Instead, a more eclectic selection of instruments, including timpani, harpsichord, vibraphone, and French horn, feature throughout the album.
-Lyrically, Wilson developed a more personalized, semi-autobiographical approach, with his songs written from the perspective of vulnerable, neurotic, and insecure narrators.
-The LP includes "She Knows Me Too Well", about a man who acknowledges his cruel treatment of his girlfriend, "Don't Hurt My Little Sister", about a sibling who appears to conflate fraternal and romantic feelings for his younger sister, and "In the Back of My Mind", a ballad that ends with a breakdown of instruments playing out of sync from each other.
+Unlike prior albums, none of the songs relied solely on traditional rock instrumentation.
+The arrangements incorporated timpani, harpsichord, vibraphone, French horn, and other orchestral elements.
+Wilson developed a more personalized, semi-autobiographical lyrical approach, with narrators characterized by emotional insecurity and self-doubt.
+The LP included "She Knows Me Too Well", depicting a man aware of his emotional cruelty; "Don't Hurt My Little Sister", in which a brother's protective stance is entangled with romantic overtones; and "In the Back of My Mind", a ballad concluding with an asynchronous instrumental collapse.
+The sessions also yielded the outtake "Guess I'm Dumb", a song Wilson ultimately produced for Glen Campbell.

-Today! reached number four in the US during a 50-week chart stay and yielded three top 20 singles: "When I Grow Up (To Be a Man)" (number 9), "Dance, Dance, Dance" (number 8), and "Do You Wanna Dance?" (number 12).
-A rerecorded version of "Help Me, Rhonda", issued in April, became the band's second number-one hit in the US.
-In the UK, the album was released in April 1966 and peaked at number 6.
-Today! continues to attract critical acclaim, with commentators usually focusing on the second side of the record, often describing it as a precursor to Pet Sounds (1966).
+Today! reached number four in the U.S. during a 50-week chart stay and yielded three top 20 singles: "When I Grow Up (To Be a Man)" (number 9), "Dance, Dance, Dance" (number 8), and "Do You Wanna Dance?" (number 12).
+A rerecorded version of "Help Me, Rhonda", released in April, became the band's second U.S. number-one hit.
+Issued in the UK in April 1966, the album peaked at number six.
+Retrospective commentary frequently highlights the second side of the record as a precursor to Pet Sounds (1966).